Europe

 COST (European Cooperation in Science and Technology) is an organisation dedicated to connecting different scientific disciplines across Europe.

-The Academy of Finland has a funding partnership agreement with the German Academic Exchange Service (DAAD).
+The Research Council of Finland has a funding partnership agreement with the German Academic Exchange Service (DAAD).

 More information